tomfishemoji/tomfishemoji.github.io/_posts/2017-07-12-asus-rt-plaintext.md

 outdated: true
 ---

-{% include note.html content="This post fails to realise that the password is stored in NVRAM that would require the SSH password or physical access.
-Calm yourselves." %}
+{% include note.html content="<b>2019 Update:</b> This post fails to realise that the password is stored in NVRAM that would require the SSH password or physical access.
+This is pretty standard for basic routers and is nothing to be especially worried about." align="left" %}

 A few minutes ago, I thought it would be a good idea to change my ASUS router's password to something more secure than a few words.
 Something long, something with lots of symbols and something totally random.